UP-MIT-GSL/C3/README.md

 ### Prerequisites ###

-1. Set-up your git installation according.
+1. Set-up your git installation.
 See the tutorial on https://help.github.com/articles/set-up-git

     _Make sure to configure your **username** and **email**_

 2. Generate an SSH key for your current machine.
 See the tutorial on https://help.github.com/articles/generating-ssh-keys

-    _Make sure you add your **SSH key** to your GitHub account's settings_
+    _Make sure you add your **SSH key** to your GitHub Account Settings_

 ### Cloning ###